phpHavok/openhpc-test-cluster/README.md

     vagrant ssh

+If you are doing Slurm development, you can run the following script to start up Slurm and establish some default accounting settings.

+    /vagrant/setup-slurm.sh

 Compute nodes are named `c1`, `c2`, ..., `c$N`.
 For any given compute node, say `c$i`, you can start it with: